 Using Acceleration Sensors in Arduino for Movement-Based Art

 Acceleration sensors add a layer of responsiveness to kinetic art, enabling pieces that react to shifts in speed and movement.
-These sensors can activate changes in the artwork based on viewer interaction, ideal for installations that transform in real time.

 Required Components: